tencent cloud

 Example:

-// Must be called when the user has already authorized.
+// This must be called only after the user has granted authorization

 wx.getUserInfo({